nathanberry97/personalWebsite/README.md

 -   CSS
 -   JS

+> Some of the HTML is complied during the build using `golang` and `templates`
+> to help automate the process of creating new blog content.
+> If you are interested in how this is done along side the blog posts conversion
+> you can find the code in `/scripts`.

 ## AWS CDK

-The infrastructure is created using the AWS CDK.
+The infrastructure is created using the `AWS CDK`.
 The following resources are
 created:

--   S3 bucket for the website
+-   `S3` bucket for the website
--   CloudFront distribution
+-   `CloudFront` distribution
--   Route53 hosted zone
+-   `Route53` hosted zone

 The deployment of the infrastructure is done through GitHub Actions.
 But you can install the dependencies and build the infrastructure using the following